bstriner/dense_tensor/README.md

 # dense_tensor
 Dense Tensor Layer for Keras.
+Supports both Keras 1 and 2.
 Tensor networks/second order networks.

 Basically, this is like a quadratic layer if all other layers are linear.